BG3-RAW-Mods/bg3-RAW-addon/README.md

 Human racials have been transfered to standard human's subrace.
 However, this created an issue for all other humans that would loose their racials.
 As Human only get +1 to all ability scores, I have put this in Human race.
 Then, Variant Human get -1 to all ability scores.
 I think it is easier this way, instead of changing every race references by standard human subrace.

+### Short Rest

+BG3: heals 50% of Max HP.

+RAW: A character can spend one or more Hit Dice at the end of a short rest, up to the character’s maximum number of Hit Dice, which is equal to the character’s level.
+For each Hit Die spent in this way, the player rolls the die and adds the character’s Constitution modifier to it.
+The character regains hit points equal to the total.
+The player can decide to spend an additional Hit Die after each roll.
+At the end of a long rest, a character regains spent Hit Dice, up to a number of dice equal to half of the character’s total number of them (minimum of one die).

+Implementation: during short rest (requires Zerd RAW Short Rest), you can cast Tend to your wounds, which heals 25% of Max HP.
+You can use it twice per long rest.
+If you have Durable feat, it become 33% of Max HP.
+This is as close as possible to RAW.
+Hit dice implementation is hard for several reasons including multiclass.
+Durable feat can't be RAW without true hit dice.

 ### Jump